MicroEJ/docs/ApplicationDeveloperGuide/applicationResources.rst

    com.mycompany.myapp.Messages

-For each line, PO files whose name starts with the interface name (``Messages`` and ``Labels`` in the example) are retrieved from the MicroEJ Classpath and used to generate:
+For each line, PO files whose name starts with the interface name (``Messages`` and ``Labels`` in the example) are retrieved from the Classpath and used to generate:

 - a Java interface with the given FQN, containing a field for each ``msgid`` of the PO files
 - a NLS binary file containing the translations

-So, in the example, the generated interface ``com.mycompany.myapp.Labels`` will gather all the translations from files named ``Labels*.po`` and located in the MicroEJ Classpath.
+So, in the example, the generated interface ``com.mycompany.myapp.Labels`` will gather all the translations from files named ``Labels*.po`` and located in the Classpath.
 PO files are generally suffixed by their locale (``Labels_en_US.po``) but it is only for convenience since the suffix is not used, the locale is extracted from the PO file's metadata.